xeoron/frenamer/README.md

    Options

-    -dr       Dry run test to see what will happen without committing changes to files.
+    -dr       Dry run mode tests to see what will happen without committing changes.
     -r        Recursively search the directory tree.
     -fs       Follow symbolic links when recursive mode is on.
     -v        Verbose: show settings and all files that will be changed.